sofieverhees/model-mechanotransduction/README.md

 ## Relate Results to Figures
 If the files are run as instructed, a folder 'results' will be created including the following subfolders
-- 'simulations': includes simulation results (.vtu and .pvd), which are visualised with [Paraview](https://www.paraview.org/) 5.10.0-RC1 and correspond to Figures 1-4, 6-9, 11-14 & 16-19, and Figures 27 & 28 in Appendix A.5.
+- 'simulations': includes simulation results (.vtu and .pvd), which are visualised with [Paraview](https://www.paraview.org/) 5.10.0-RC1 and correspond to Figures 1, 2, 4, 6, 8, S1_Fig, S2_Fig, S3_Fig, and Figures A7 in Appendix A.5 and A9 in Appendix A.7.
 - 'temp': includes saved numpy arrays (.npy) with the discrete time derivative, L2-norm, minumum and maximum values of $\phi_a$, $\phi_d$, $\rho_a$ and $u$ as well as other variables saved at each time step.
-- 'figures': includes figures (.png) that correspond to Figures 5, 10, 15 & 20, Figures 22 & 24 in Appendix A.1, and Figure 25 in Appendix A.2.
+- 'figures': includes figures (.png) that correspond to Figures 3, 5, 7 and S4_Fig, Figures A2 & A4 in Appendix A.1, and Figure A5 in Appendix A.2.

 ### Different parameters/ versions
 The resulting files will be named according to the different parameters and version that can be chosen, e.g. for the 'reduced model', the simululation results are named